AntonioCedilloA01656823/iot-br-mx-g1/README.md

 2.**Client and Edge stage:** Consits on the setup of the brokers and android client. **Link to the broker video** (https://youtu.be/Bizd2bxhic4)

-3.**Cloud stage:** Consists on the implementation of a cloud broker, and the integration of a SQL database into it.
+3.**Cloud stage:** Consists on the implementation of a cloud broker, and the integration of a SQL database into it. (https://youtu.be/x_5fe3hxtkk)

 4.**Final presentation:** Consists on the presentation of the project in a workshop.
+(FINAL PRESENTATION IN STEP 4 FOLDER)